Engee documentation

 Conclusion

-In this demonstration, we have shown how to use image indexing to segment individual image regions.
-These techniques can be useful in isolating regions of interest from the original image.
+In this demo, we showed how to use image indexing to segment individual image areas.
+These methods can be useful in extracting areas of interest from the original image.